polarmobile/blackberry.polarmobile.childbrowser/README.md

 - [WebWorks Extension (for PlayBook) Tutorial](http://supportforums.blackberry.com/t5/Web-and-WebWorks-Development/Tutorial-for-Writing-WebWorks-Extension-for-PlayBook/ta-p/1172483)

-- Graphics/ Icons...
-(TODO)
+- Icons by [app-bits](http://www.app-bits.com/free-icons/) (licensed under a Creative Commons Attribution-No Derivative Works 3.0 License)

 ## License

-This project is distributed under the MIT license.
+The source code for this project is distributed under the MIT license.
 See LICENSE for details.